The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Toto Wolff

-Toto Wolff is Team Principal and CEO of the Mercedes AMG Petronas F1 Team.
-The Austrian has always had a love for motorsport, competing in racing at the age of 17 and having victory at the 1994 Nürburgring 24 Hours.
-Toto’s racing career was short lived and three years later he turned his focus to the business and investment world.
-In 2002, Toto Wolff became co-owner of a racing driver management company alongside two-time Formula One World Champion Mika Häkkinen.
-Toto also went back into racing taking part in the FIA GT World Championship and the 24 Hours of Bahrain.
+Toto Wolff is the Team Principal and CEO of the Mercedes AMG Petronas F1 Team.
+The Austrians have always loved motorsport, competing in racing at 17 and winning the 1994 Nürburgring 24 Hours.
+Toto’s racing career was short-lived, and three years later, he turned his focus to the business and investment world.
+In 2002, Toto Wolff became a racing driver management company co-owner alongside two-time Formula One World Champion Mika Häkkinen.
+Toto also went back into racing, participating in the FIA GT World Championship and the 24 Hours of Bahrain.

 Past Mercedes F1 Drivers